-Stop emulating cameras in visualisation; emulate human vision instead!
+Stop emulating cameras in 3D graphics, emulate human vision instead!

 Many people assume that cameras accurately represent the world as we see it.
 But there are many ways in which this is not true.

 Think of the times when you’ve tried to photograph a huge mountain or large building only for it to look tiny and insignificant in the shot.
 This happens because cameras are designed to capture light onto a flat sensor.
 Humans use the light they capture to build a meaningful image of the world in their brains.